 The project plan describes how the project will be managed during the development cycle.
-This plan reduces negative risk impacts to the project by considering and managing all the dynamic elements influencing the project.
+This plan reduces negative risk impacts by considering and managing all the dynamic elements influencing the project.
 The level of detail for the project plan is commensurate with project complexity.
-The plan should consider all Project Management Institute's (PMI's) Project Management Body of Knowledge (PMBOK) areas (i.e., integration, scope, time, cost, quality, human resources, communication, risk, procurement, and stakeholder) [5].
+The Project Management Institute's (PMI's) Project Management Body of Knowledge (PMBOK) is a useful reference when developing a project plan [4].